samuelmholley1/Life-Command-Rebuild/APP_FUNCTIONALITY_OVERVIEW.md

 ### 2. Task Management
 - **Create Task:** Users can add new tasks with a title and status.
-- **Edit Task Title:** Users can edit a task's title inline.
+- **Edit Task Title (Inline):** Users can edit a task's title directly in the list.
 Edits are validated and persisted server-side, with instant UI refresh.
+Inline editing is robustly E2E tested with stable selectors and works in all browsers.
 - **Complete Task:** Mark tasks as completed or active.
 - **Delete Task:** Remove tasks securely (with user validation).
 - **Filter Tasks:** View all, active, or completed tasks.